oomlout/oomlout_oomp_builder/navigation/electronic/ic/vqfn_28/mcu/atmega328/microchip/atmega328p_mmh/part/readme.md

-# Electronic Ic Vqfn 28 Mcu Atmega328 Microchip Atmega328P Mmh
+# Electronic IC Vqfn 28 MCU Atmega328 Microchip Atmega328P mmh

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base